amandeepmittal/amanhimself.dev/content/posts/configure-eslint-prettier-expo-project.md

 canonicalUrl: 'https://amanhimself.dev/blog/configure-eslint-prettier-expo-project'
 ---

+> Make sure to see the official Expo documentation on using [ESLint](https://docs.expo.dev/guides/using-eslint/) in your React Native project.

 When writing JavaScript, I spend a good amount of time fixing basic mistakes.
 Different project files sometimes end up following different syntax and formatting conventions.

 Using ESLint rescues me from those mistakes.
 It is a linter for the JavaScript programming language that helps keep the code syntax consistent and match conventions and warns against the possible source of problems.
 It is written in Node.js.

-Also, I like to use some specific set of Prettier rules in my personal projects.
+Also, I like to use some specific set of Prettier rules in my projects.
 ESLint configures well with it.

 ## Create a new project